Ms. Barbara Smith was named the new Carter Center Vice President of Peace Programs, effective September 21, 2020.

-Ms. Barbara Smithis the principal and founder of Mountain Time Development, a consulting practice advancing best practices in international development, foreign policy and national security.
-Barbara also advises for the Center for Strategic and International Studies (CSIS) as a Senior Associate (Non-Resident).
+Barbara is principal and founder of Mountain Time Development, a consulting practice advancing best practices in international development, foreign policy and national security.
+She also advises for the Center for Strategic and International Studies (CSIS) as a Senior Associate (Non-Resident).
 She has completed both field work and remote interview-based research, producing several recently published studies on closing space for civil society.

 Barbara serves as an Affiliate Faculty member at Regis University in Denver, and a Practitioner-in-Residence/Adjunct Faculty at Josef Korbel School of International Studies, University of Denver.